jfecher/ante-website/content/docs/language.md

 ## Function Types

-Function types in Ante are of the form `arg1 - arg2 - .. - argN -> return_type`.
+Function types in Ante are of the form `fn arg1 arg2 .. argN -> return_type`.
 Note that functions in Ante always have at least one argument.
-Zero-argument functions are usually encoded as functions accepting a single unit value as an argument, e.g. `Unit -> I32`.
+Zero-argument functions are usually encoded as functions accepting a single unit value as an argument, e.g. `fn Unit -> I32`, which there is also sugar for: `fn -> I32`.

 Function types can also have an optional effect clause at the end.
 More on this in [Effects in Function Types](#effects-in-function-types).